Dubuque Learning Center

 - A comfortable environment in which to study between classes

-- Access to computers, a printer and quiet study rooms
+- Access to 22 computers, a printer and quiet study rooms for student use

-- Access to the Telegraph Herald, the local daily newspaper
+- Access to the Telegraph Herald, the local daily newspaper, and a variety of magazines

 - Weekly study skills classes

-- Connection to Re-engage Dubuque, a partnership with the Dubuque Community Schools to recover high school drop outs
+- Referral to Re-engage Dubuque, a partnership with the Dubuque Community Schools to recover out-of-school youth and help them graduate from high school or complete the high school equivalency diploma (HSED).

 Adult Education and Literacy services include: